James Bond 007

 Boy, Game Boy

 When it came out, Goldeneye took the world by storm.
 It rejuvenated the aging spy and made him relevant and cool again.
 But to some kids, the movie was a secondary concern.
 To them, what made James Bond cool again was Goldeneye 007 for Nintendo 64.
 I am one of those kids.
 Nights spent playing multiplayer matches against friends.
-No Oddjob, Facility, Slappers Only, yeah baby ( . . . sorry, wrong British spy).
+No Oddjob, Facility, Slappers Only, yeah, baby, yeah ( . . . sorry, wrong British spy).
 With our Nintendo 64, we were playing the best game of its genre.
 Before Goldeneye, if you wanted to play the best First-Person Shooters, you had to get a $2,000 PC.
 Doom, Duke Nukem 3D, Quake were all complex PC experiences.
 They had ports to consoles, especially Doom, but those were unsatisfying.
 You did not get the full experience, only a gimped substitute.
-But when Goldeneye came out, you could not only play a great First-Person Shooter, it was inarguably the best FPS.
+But when Goldeneye came out, you could not only play a great First-Person Shooter, it was arguably the best FPS for a time.
 The controls were primitive but the game was built around them, not despite them.
 It was a revelation, and birth a genre still vacuuming up all the attention and money to this day: the console FPS.
 Game Boy Essentials is not interested in the multimillion game as a service console FPSes that grew from the N64 classic like Battlefront II or Destiny 2.
 Instead, we’re covering the second and only other thing Nintendo did with the rights to the James Bond franchise in 1998.
 They commissioned a Utah developer to make a Legend of Zelda clone starring James Bond on Game Boy.
 It was so crazy it actually worked and we ended up with an essential Game Boy title.

-This highlights a weird reality of movies before the modern era of the Internet.
+This highlights a weird reality of movies before the modern era of the internet.
 You could not easily catch up on a franchise like James Bond since you were at the mercy of other realities.
 You could only watch a James Bond movie, for example, if it was on TV.
-If you were rich enough to afford cable (my family was), you had more opportunities to catch up on those movies since you had more channels.
+If you were rich enough to afford cable (my family could), you had more opportunities to catch up on those movies since you had more channels.
 Or you could rent it if your local video rental store had it.
 Since I lived in a small town with one small VHS rental store of about 500 movies, they did not have a lot of movies beyond the very recent.
 Popular movies were often borrowed by other people so you had to pick something else.
 You could buy VHS tapes in stores, but those were kind-of expensive and my family did not buy a lot of movies; we rented instead.
 And since I was an anal-retentive kid (I still am) I had to start with the first film, Dr. No, so it was a no go if they only had Goldfinger.
 God forbid I pick up a copy of a later film without having seen the first one!

 A View to a Green-Hued Kill